Kerchner’s

 diploid number is 46.
 Compare to Haploid.

-the entire DNA molecule.
+fragment or the entire DNA molecule.
 See Polymerase Chain Reaction (PCR).

 DNA (DeoxyriboNucleicAcid) - The large chemical molecule inside the